foxox/SkeletonDeodexer/README.md

 ## Setup:
 1. Clone the SkeletonDeodexer repository from github.
 Presumably you have already done this.
 2. Open the project in Visual Studio.
 I used VS2010.
+3. Change the "string frameworkdir = "C:/android/framework/";" line in the source code to point to a place where you have your ROM/phone's system/framework files saved.
+You might be able to get away without this, too, but I'm not sure.
+I may make this a command line argument some time later.
-Build the project.
+4. Build the project.
-3. Done!
+5. Done!

 Note that I have a "Post-build Event" configured on the Project.
 This copies the 7za.exe, smali.jar, and baksmali.jar files from SkeletonDeodexer/external/ to the executable output directory.
 The same files are used for both Debug and Release.